abelavit/PhoglyStruct/README.md

 1. Commercial software (Matlab)

 Option 1: Same train and test sets as PhoglyStruct classifier

+The train and test datasets used for implementing PhoglyStruct are .mat files by the names 'train' and 'test' respectively.
+The datasets were converted to arff files to train multilayer perceptron on WEKA.
+These datasets were also generated for the CKSAAP_PhoglySite method containing CKSAAP features and its arff files were used to train multilayer perceptron on WEKA for comparison.
+The performance of test set was also obtained for Phogly_PseAAC method by comparing the lysine k predictions when FASTA format of the protein sequence was uploaded to the webserver.

 Option 2: Different train and test sets as PhoglyStruct classifier